MStefko/ESA-Mapps2Cosmographia/README.md

  2. `MAPPS Timeline Dump`: This is a MAPPS `.asc` file created using `MAPPS -> Data -> Dump Timeline Data...`.
 It contains information about instrument activity.
- 3. `Cosmographia Scenario File`: This is a `.json` file that you would normally use to load a JUICE Cosmographia scenario without any observations (i.e. only to display JUICE's trajectory).
+ 3. `SPICE Metakernel`: This is a `.tm` or `.mk` metakernel that completely describes a base JUICE trajectory, e.g. `C:\SPICE\Kernels\JUICE\mk\juice_crema_3_2_v151.tm`

-This file should reside in `<cosmographia_root>/JUICE/scenarios/` folder if you followed installation instructions correctly.
+Furthermore, you need to specify an output folder for all generated scenarios, and a name for the particular scenario being generated.

  - You can customize which instrument operations will be displayed using the checkboxes.
  - `Target body` specifies which body is used to display instrument ground tracks.
 For moon flybys, use the appropriate moon.